Top 7 PACU Nurse Interview Questions to Ask

 Now that you’ve gotten to know the candidate, it’s time to get into some PACU interview scenario questions to see how well they can think on the spot.
 Recovery nurses need to be able to assess for, identify, and treat acute and chronic pain in their surgical patients.
 Asking this question can let you know whether they have the necessary experience to care for your patient population.

-• Let’s say a patient is still suffering after you provide them with pain medication.
-What would be your next steps?
+• If a patient was still suffering after you provided them with pain medication, what would be your next steps?

-• What non-pharmacological pain relief strategies have you used in the past?
+• What non-pharmacological strategies have you used to treat postoperative nausea and vomiting?

 4. Tell me about a time that you were able to provide comfort to an anxious patient or family member.